 Who may serve as a Principal Investigator?

 Anyone may be designated as the Principal Investigator (PI).
-The PI does not need to hold an advanced degree nor need to be one of the researchers for the project, provided the research team as a whole has the capacity to complete the proposed research.
-Two PIs may be listed in the application, but the team is not limited to these two individuals.
+The PI does not need to hold an advanced degree nor need to be considered a "researcher" for the project.
+Two PIs may be listed in the letter of intent application, but the team is not limited to these two individuals.
 For ease of administration, it is preferable, but not required, for the PI to be based at the lead organization.

 What types of organizations are eligible to apply for funding?

-Preference will be given to applicant organizations that are either institutes of higher education, public entities, or nonprofit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code, but other types of nonprofit and for-profit organizations are eligible to apply.
-Applicant organizations must be based in the United States or its territories; submissions from teams that include both U.S. and international members are eligible, but the lead applicant must be based in the United States.
+Preference will be given to applicant organizations that are either institutes of higher education, public entities, tribal organizations, or nonprofit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code, but other types of nonprofit and for-profit organizations are eligible to apply.
+Applicant organizations must be based in the United States, reservations, or U.S. territories; submissions from teams that include both U.S. and international members are eligible, but the lead applicant must be based in the United States or its territories.